cables-gl/cables-wordpress-plugin/README.md

 ## Installation

 * Download latest release .zip file
-* Login as an Adminuser
+* Login as an Adminuser on your wordpress site
-* Upload the Plugin to your Wordpress installation
+* Upload the zipped Plugin to your Wordpress installation
-* Click on "Cables"
+* Click on "Cables" in the main menu on the left
 * Insert API-Key (create a new one in your account settings in cables.gl)
 * fiddle around